ABM4ALL/.github/profile/README.md

 Currently, the projects are created and maintained by *Songmin Yu* and *Zhanyi Hou*.

   * [Melodie](https://github.com/ABM4ALL/Melodie) - a general framework for developing agent-based models (ABMs) in Python.
+  * [MelodieStudio](https://github.com/ABM4ALL/MelodieStudio) - a package developed in parallel with **Melodie** which interacts with the `Melodie.Visualizer` module and visualizes the simulation results in the browser.
   * [Documentation](https://abm4all.github.io/Melodie/html/index.html),
 including a [tutorial](https://abm4all.github.io/Melodie/html/tutorial.html)
 explaining how an agent-based [covid contagion model](https://github.com/ABM4ALL/CovidContagion)